-Mastering behavioral interview questions takes time.
+Mastering behavioral interview questions take time.
 Plan to spend about 2-3 hours getting familiar with these types of questions, and then refresh your memory before each interview.

 You feel confident in your ability to respond to behavioral interview questions.

 Behavioral questions focus on how you’ve handled work situations in the past to reveal your experience, skills, and personality.
-You’ll respond to questions like this with compelling stories that are complete and succinct.
+You’ll respond to questions like this with compelling stories that are complete and concise.

-These questions complement contextual and role-specific questions you'll also get in your interview.
-This guide focuses solely on behavioral questions (they're really important!).
-We recommend reading this guide after you've read the broader Interview Guide.
+These questions complement contextual and role-specific questions you’ll also get in your interview.
+This guide focuses solely on behavioral questions (they’re significant!).
+We recommend reading this guide after you’ve read the broader Interview Guide.